antvis/G6/packages/site/docs/manual/custom-extension/element.en.md

 }
 ```

-### Registering Edges
+### Register Edge

 You can register by using the `register` method provided by G6.
-For more details, see [Registering Edges](/manual/core-concept/element#注册边).
+For more details, see [Register Edge](/en/manual/core-concept/element#register-edge).

-### Configuring Edges
+### Configure Edge

 Custom edges can be used and configured in `data` or `edge style mapping`.
-For more details, see [Configuring Edges](/manual/core-concept/element#配置边).
+For more details, see [Configure Edge](/en/manual/core-concept/element#configure-edge).

-## Custom Combinations
+## Custom Combo

-Combinations in G6 inherit from `BaseNode`, but there are certain differences: Combinations have two states, namely expanded (`Expanded`) and collapsed (`Collapsed`), and thus the implementation is also different.
+Combo in G6 inherit from `BaseNode`, but there are certain differences: Combo have two states, namely expanded (`Expanded`) and collapsed (`Collapsed`), and thus the implementation is also different.

-### Implementing Combinations
+### Implement Combo

-The way to customize combinations is similar to customizing nodes.
-You can either inherit from existing combinations or develop entirely new combinations based on G Graphics.
+The way to customize Combo is similar to customizing nodes.
+You can either inherit from existing Combo or develop entirely new Combo based on G Graphics.

 Here is an example that inherits from `BaseCombo` to implement a custom rectangular combination: